 Head of Clinical Engineering, St Jansdal Hospital, Netherlands

-St Jansdal Hospital (Ziekenhuis Sint Jansdal) is a community-based hospital in the Dutch city of Harderwijk, 70km east of Amsterdam.
+St Jansdal Hospital (Ziekenhuis Sint Jansdal) is a community-based hospital in the Dutch city of Harderwijk, 43.5 miles east of Amsterdam.

-Preparing for each patient has become faster and more efficient with the arrival of NUCLeUS, Sony’s video-over-IP platform that streamlines the routing and distribution of video and still images sources to wherever they’re needed.
-NUCLeUS has been installed in six ORs by Netherlands-based integrator Avex who also provides technical support to the hospital.
+Preparing for each patient has become faster and more efficient with the arrival of NUCLeUS, Sony’s video-over-IP platform that streamlines the routing and distribution of video and still image sources to wherever they’re needed.
+NUCLeUS has been installed in six ORs by Netherlands-based integrator Avex, which also provides technical support to the hospital.

-NUCLeUS allows OR Assistants to select any combination of image sources – including laparoscopic cameras, surgical microscopes, ultrasound, x-ray and patient vital signs – via the system’s intuitive touchscreen.
-Content is routed instantly for viewing on three ceiling mounted monitors in each OR, giving staff a clear overview of the current procedure.
-Live video and still images can also be routed to screens in another OR, allowing surgeons to deliberate a procedure and seek a second opinion from colleagues without needing to be physically present in the room.
+NUCLeUS allows OR assistants to select any combination of image sources—including laparoscopic cameras, surgical microscopes, ultrasound, X-ray and patient vital signs—via the system’s intuitive touchscreen.
+Content is routed instantly for viewing on three ceiling-mounted monitors in each OR, giving staff a clear overview of the current procedure.
+Live video and still images can also be routed to screens in another OR, allowing surgeons to deliberate about a procedure and seek a second opinion from colleagues who aren’t physically present in the room.

-High Definition video clips and still images can be routed across the hospital’s IT network and recorded directly to centralised storage.
-This removes the need to keep dedicated recording equipment in each OR – reducing the amount of equipment in the room.
+High Definition video clips and still images can be routed across the hospital’s IT network and recorded directly to centralized storage.
+This removes the need to keep dedicated recording equipment in each OR, reducing the amount of equipment in the room.
 As they’re captured, Full HD video and still images are automatically linked to the hospital’s PACS and electronic patient record systems.

-Meanwhile, camera pictures from all six OR’s are routed to the Head Nurse’s office, where they’re presented in a mosaic-style display.
-This gives a valuable overview of OR occupancy at any moment, helping St Jansdal optimise use of room and staff resources.
+Meanwhile, camera pictures from all six ORs are routed to the Head Nurse’s office, where they’re presented in a mosaic-style display.
+This gives a valuable overview of OR occupancy at any moment, helping St. Jansdal optimize use of room and staff resources.

-The system also supports live video conferencing and training, with footage captured by NUCLeUS being used for sharing at surgical conferences, events and hospital ‘Open Days’.
+The system also supports live video conferencing and training, with footage captured by NUCLeUS shared at surgical conferences, events and hospital “Open Days.”